 This is part two of a three-part series about developing a cybersecurity governance lifecycle that provides coverage, balance, effectiveness, efficiency and assurance.
 Because clear boundaries between governance roles are so important, this series explores the cybersecurity governance lifecycle in the context of enterprise governance and strategy.
 This post explores the role of the senior leadership team in cybersecurity governance and discusses how cybersecurity leaders can support the success of the senior leadership team in governing cybersecurity.
+Next, we look at the role of the board.

 Cybersecurity governance should go beyond managing cyber risk — it should clarify the outcomes expected from program activity and establish clear boundaries of responsibility among cybersecurity practitioners, senior leaders and board members.
 Senior leaders at many organizations have found themselves pulled into tactical cybersecurity matters recently, when their organizations actually experience cyber threats.
 These tactical distractions limit senior leaders’ ability to perform the strategic responsibilities of their designated roles.
 While this phenomenon is likely to continue, cybersecurity leaders can help reverse this blurring of roles by equipping senior leadership teams (SLTs) with questions and expectations that will help promote the SLT’s proper role in cyber governance.